-Each INMED Diploma in International Medicine & Public Health participant must successfully complete the INMED International Medicine & Public Health Intensive Hybrid Course.
+Each INMED Diploma in International Medicine & Public Health participant must successfully complete the INMED International Medicine & Public Health Hybrid Course.
 This course combines active on-line learning with in-class skill sessions to facilitate comprehensive attainment of the core competencies in this field.
 The course concludes with comprehensive final examinations.

 This course is offered several times each year.
 Dates and locations of upcoming courses are available here.

 When applying to the INMED Diploma in International Medicine & Public Health Program, please indicate in which course you would like to participate.

 The second component of the INMED Diploma in International Medicine & Public Health is the international service learning experience.